Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 I love the custom jewelry shops like I Wear Dolls, as well as the handbags, leather goods, and designer clothing stores.

-And don’t miss exploring the hidden courtyards and historic alleyways—you will probably get lost but it’s fun to stumble upon something unexpected!
+And don’t miss exploring the hidden courtyards and historic alleyways.
+You will probably get lost but that is part of the experience!

 Picasso Museum